Miles-Bierie/Pixelmation/README.md

 Audio types currently supported:
 + Mp3
 + WAV

+You may unload audio by pressing the button again.

 ## Renaming a Project
 If you want to rename a project from within the animation program, go to File -> Rename, type in a new name, and press "Rename" or enter to rename.
 You can still rename the file manually if you wish to do so.